cefriel/typhon-rml/evaluation/kgcw-2024/README.md

 docker pull cefriel/typhon-rml:kgcw-2024
 ```

-The challenge was executed using the official execution tool provided by the [KG-construct challenge](https://github.com/kg-construct/exectool):
+The challenge was executed using the official execution tool provided by the [KG-construct challenge](https://github.com/kg-construct/exectool) using via the following python class [typhon.py](./typhon.py).

 ## Rml-Core Results